IBM-Cloud/docs/manageapps/depapps.md

 For more details on the **cf push** command, see [cf push](/docs/cli/reference/cfcommands/index.html#cf_push).

 #### Migrating an existing app to Diego
 You can transition an existing app to Diego by deploying the application with the Diego flag.
 The application will immediately start running on Diego and will eventually stop running on the DEAs.
 At this time, you cannot enable apps in a specific org and space to only run on Diego.
 However, you can choose which apps you want to push to Diego by using the following step to set the Diego flag.
+If you have both {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} Dedicated or {{site.data.keyword.Bluemix_notm}} Local apps, you only need to migrate the public apps at this time.

 If you want to ensure uptime, we recommend performing a blue-green deploy by deploying a copy of your application to Diego, and then swapping routes and scaling down the DEA application.